SoftwareAG/nyoka/README.md

 ### Nyoka to export keras models:

->Exporting a Keras LSTM model into PMML
+>Exporting a Keras model into PMML

 ```python